The following staff post is by Jessica Streit.

 - What other expenses will you have before, during and right after you move that should be considered?

 The answers to these questions are entirely up to your situation.
-Are you looking at long distance moving company like United Van Lines to move across the country?
+Are you looking at a long distance moving company like United Van Lines to move across the country?
 If you are moving from a house in the Midwest to a small studio in New York City, chances are you will need to sell or donate a good portion of your belongings prior to the move.
 You may find that it is just easier and less expensive to take the bare minimum and buy new items over the course of the upcoming months following your move.

 If you are staying with friends or a relative while you get your situation settled, you’ll be paying to store your belongings, that may become far too expensive as well.
 Selling things before you move may make more sense and save you on the hassle.

 While considering the move, you’ll also want to include in the moving costs a trip to your new city prior to the move.
 You are going to want to go scope out the area to find out if it’s a good fit.
 You may need to search for housing if you want to have that in place prior to the move.